Kong/CustomerSuccess/README.md

     https://catfact.ninja/fact

-As you may know, a service in Kong Gateway can have many routes associated with it; from the **KICK** lense, 1 or 1000 routes are irrelevant as long as they are attached to the same service.
+As you may know, a service in Kong Gateway can have many routes associated with it; from the **KICK** lens, 1 or 1000 routes are irrelevant as long as they are attached to the same service.
 From the perspective of **KICK** that will count as 1 (one) discrete service.

 **KICK** also gathers the license report for each Kong environment provided, and stores the output in a JSON file.
 All files generated are placed in the provided output directory (see below).